Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 10 Skills of Effective Leaders in the Workplace

-You’ve got the passion it takes to be a great leader; now it’s the time to hone the skills needed to be an effective one.
-Whether you’re the leader of a project, running your own company or looking to become a better leader in life, there are certain soft skills — key leadership skills — that are important for any leader to develop!
+You’ve got the passion it takes to be a great leader.
+Now’s the time to hone the skills you need to be an effective one.
+Whether you lead projects, run your own company or want to become a better leader in life, there are certain soft skills — key leadership skills — that are important to develop!

-From communication to the ability to delegate work, we’ve developed a list of 10 skills needed to be a leader and help you grow in your abilities.
+From communicating effectively to delegating work, we’ve developed a list of 10 essential leadership skills with tips to help you strengthen each one.

 So, what skills do you need to be a good leader?

 The top 10 skills you need to be an effective leader in the workplace include:

 - Trust and Respect